- In this lesson you will learn the following concepts

 An executable program is a file made of elements that can be directly handled by the user (windows, report views, etc.).
 It is what the end user of an application starts.

 To create an executable, WINDEV proposes to create a project.
 A project links and organizes the different program elements.
 The executable program will be created from the project.

 If your application uses data, WINDEV allows you to define the database structure via the analysis.
 The WINDEV analysis contains the description of the data files (also known as "Tables" in several databases).
 These data files will contain the application data.

 |Describing the data files in the analysis does not mean that they are created.
 The data files are physically created when the application is run.|

 One or more WINDEV projects can be linked to the same analysis.
 In this case, we talk of shared analysis.
 For example, an application for business management can be divided into several executable modules.
 Each module uses the same analysis (at runtime, each executable can also use the same data files).

 As already seen, a WINDEV project (linked to an analysis if necessary) is used to create an application.
 Before we actually start working with WINDEV, let's go back to the vocabulary used in WINDEV.
-Indeed, several terms are specific to WINDEV and they may not have the same significance as the the ones used in the other tools.
+Some terms are specific to WINDEV and may not have the same meaning as the terms used in other development environments.

 The following terms are used in the analysis:

 - Data file: The analysis is used to describe the structure of database files.
 A "Data file" corresponds to a "table" in some databases.